twmobius/k0s_hetzner/README.md

 $ ssh-keygen -t ed25519 -f id_ed25519_k0s_hetzner_poc
 ```

-Edit user-data file and where it says #REPLACEME# put your public key

 Now, go to [Hetzner Cloud console](console.hetzner.cloud), create project, go to security, create an API token

-Create a file named terraform.tfvars and put inside the Token from Hetzner's portal.
-This file is git-ignored
+Create a file named terraform.tfvars and put inside the Token from Hetzner's portal and the public key as below.
+Note that this file is git-ignored
 ```
 hcloud_token = "API_TOKEN_HERE"
+ssh_key = "SSH_KEY_HERE"
 ```

 Now, run the following to get the provider